turnerbenjamin/city_power_and_light/README.md

 ### Entity Properties

 The properties of demo entities are taken from appsettings.json.
-You may customise this file if you would like differnt values.
+You may customise this file if you would like different values.

 ## The Demonstration